 The Association of Celebrity Personal Assistants (ACPA) will have information on this type of job.

 Suggestions for Getting Started

 - Look to start as an Executive Assistant to gain experience.

 - Consider looking for an internship at a record label or company within the music-industry to gain experience and help you to make valuable contacts.

-- Send your resume and cover letter to artist management companies, record labels, booking agencies, entertainment business law firms – (purchase your Entertainment Attorneys contacts list), entertainment publicists, and Recording Artists or bands.
+- Send your resume and cover letter to artist management companies, record labels, booking agencies, personal assistant staffing agencies, entertainment business law firms – (purchase your Entertainment Attorneys contacts list), entertainment publicists, and Recording Artists or bands.

 - Check the classified section of newspapers in areas like New York City, Los Angeles, and Nashville.